Navy’s F-35C Stealth Fighters Won’t Fly From Troubled New Ford Class Carriers For Years

 The assertion is that these funding shortfalls have delays efforts to fix a host of issues on the Ford.
 When it comes to the lack of F-35 capability specifically, the most likely culprits are the Electromagnetic Aircraft Launch System (EMALS) and the Advanced Arresting Gear (AAG).
 These electrically-powered and electronically-controlled systems are supposed to give the Ford-class more control over the finer aspects of the launch and recovery process.
 The Navy claims this will improve sortie generation rates, reduce wear and tear on aircraft, and increase reliability and safety across the board.

-The War Zone has explored on multiple occasions how both systems, in practice, have chronically underperformed.
+has explored on multiple occasions how both systems, in practice, have chronically underperformed.
 The problems have been so persistent, that the Ford has been unable to meet its performance targets for launching and recovering aircraft even after the Navy lowered the bar with a "re-baselined reliability growth curve."

 These issues are well known at this point and President Donald Trump has now railed against the troubled catapults, in particular, on more than one occasion.
 During a recent trip to Japan, he claimed that may order the Navy to return to using steam catapults in future carriers.
 In an Email to The War Zone, Naval Sea Systems Command declined to comment on whether this was true or if it was even exploring alternative options for any future Ford-class ships.